Choose your Concentrate

 - Oil: Oil is mostly available in pre-filled carts which are easily connected to a battery with the same standard 510 threading and then used right away.
 Its the most common form of concentrate available and is made via a process that requires the use of a solvent, thus giving it its viscosity.

-- Wax/Dab: Wax is the default name for either brittle, solid substance or a soft, pliable form of concentrated terpenes and other plant material.
-To vaporize wax, you can opt to either use the more beginner-friendly dab pen, or an E-Nail or E-rig, which are slightly more complex, yet deliver exceptional results.
+- Concentrate: concentrate is the default name for either brittle, solid substance or a soft, pliable form of concentrated terpenes and other plant material.
+To vaporize concentrate, you can opt to either use the more beginner-friendly concentrate pen, or an E-Nail or E-rig, which are slightly more complex, yet deliver exceptional results.

 Different Coils; Different Results